Which type of tax return do I need?

 C-return: Dutch personal income tax return for non-residents

-Whether or not income from Dutch subjected to Dutch personal income tax depends on Dutch tax law (there is a limitative list) but also whether or not a tax treaty applies which allows the Netherlands to tax a certain type of income.
+Whether or not income from Dutch subjected to Dutch personal income tax depends on Dutch tax law (there is a limited list) but also whether or not a tax treaty applies which allows the Netherlands to tax a certain type of income.

-A common example is real estate located in the Netherlands.
-Another possible example is income from employment performed in the Netherlands by an employee who is not a tax resident of the Netherlands.
+Another example may be the salary income for work performed in the Netherlands by an employee who is not a tax resident of the Netherlands.
 Also here, the question comes up as to when exactly someone is considered to be Dutch tax resident.
-A separate article that deals with the questions whether you may be considered Dutch tax resident is currently being prepared.
 Let me know if you are interested in more information about this topic.

 F-return: last personal income tax return when someone has died